Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

   -vs, --verbose-statistics
                         print statistics about query that have been sent -vr, --verbose-results
+                        print result sets of every query that have been sent -vp, --verbose-process
                         print result sets of every query that have been sent -pn NUM_RUN, --num-run NUM_RUN
                         Parameter: Number of executions per query